aliasoblomov/Backfill-GA4-to-BigQuery/README.md

 - **PARTITION_BY**: Specifies the column for table partitioning.
 Default is Event_Date, which is highly recommended for optimal data management.

-- **:CLUSTER_BY**:: Specifies the column(s) for table clustering.
+- **CLUSTER_BY**: Specifies the column(s) for table clustering.
 Default is Event_Name, aligning with common querying patterns.
 While this choice is optimal for many use cases, you may customize this field.

 Install necessary Python packages:
 ```bash